 Community Facilities Master Plan 2

-February 7, 2017: Regional Council Approved the [PDF] as a framework for municipal decision-making regarding recreation facilities incorporate its recommendations in future annual Business Plans for Council’s consideration.
+February 7, 2017: Regional Council Approved the Community Facility Master Plan 2 [PDF] as a framework for municipal decision-making regarding recreation facilities and incorporate its recommendations in future annual Business Plans for Council’s consideration.

 Long Term Arena Strategy